-- 1. AC-air conditioner (approx. 350 CFM/ton) - HP-COMFORT-provides lower airflow than air conditioner selection (approximately 315 CFM/ton) in heating mode.
+- 1. AC-air conditioner (approx. 350 CFM/ton) - 2.
+HP-COMFORT-provides lower airflow than air conditioner selection (approximately 315 CFM/ton) in heating mode.
 In cooling mode supplies 350 CFM/ton. - 3.
 HP-EFF-provides same airflow for heat pump heating and cooling modes (approximately 350 CFM/ton).

-The factory setting is AC.
-(See Fig. 7.)
+The factory setting is AC (Fig. 8).

-D. AC/HP CFM Adjust
+AC/HP CFM Adjust

 Select low, nominal, or high airflow.
 The factory selection is NOM.
 The adjust selections HI/LO will regulate airflow supplied for cooling and heat pump heating modes only, +15 percent and -10 percent respectively.
-The adjust selection options are provided to adjust airflow supplied to meet individual installation needs for such things as noise, comfort, and humidity removal.
-(See Fig. 7.)
+The adjust selection options are provided to adjust airflow supplied to meet individual installation needs for such things as noise, comfort, and humidity removal (Fig. 8).

-E. ON/OFF Delay
+ON/OFF Delay

 NOTE: ON/OFF Delay is active only in cooling and heat pump only heating modes.
 In auxiliary heat mode or emergency heat mode, the ON delay is 0 seconds and the OFF delay is fixed and cannot be overridden.
 Select desired time delay profile.
-Four motor-operation delay profiles are provided to customize and enhance system operation.
-(See Fig. 7.)
+Four motor-operation delay profiles are provided to customize and enhance system operation (Fig. 8).
 The selection options are:

-- 1. The standard 90-seconds off delay (factory setting 0/90). - 2.
-No delay option used for servicing unit or when a thermostat is utilized to perform delay functions (0/0). - 3.
-A 30-seconds on/90-seconds off delay profile used when it is desirable to allow system coils time to heat up/cool down prior to airflow.
+1. The standard 90-seconds OFF delay (factory setting 0/90).

+- 2. No delay option used for servicing unit or when a thermostat is utilized to perform delay functions (0/0). - 3.
+A 30-seconds ON / 90-seconds OFF delay profile is used when it is desirable to allow system coils time to heat up/cool down prior to airflow.
 This profile will minimize cold blow in heat pump operation and could enhance system efficiency (30/90). - 4.
-ENH, enhanced selection provides a 30-seconds on/150-seconds at 70 percent airflow and no off delay.
+ENH, enhanced selection provides a 30-seconds ON / 150-seconds at 70 percent airflow and no OFF delay.

-F. Continuous Fan
+Continuous Fan

 Select desired continuous-fan profile LO, MED, or HI.
-Airflow are provided to customize and enhance the continuous fan functions.
-(See Fig. 7.)
+Airflow are provided to customize and enhance the continuous fan functions (Fig. 8).
 The possible selections are:

-- 1. LO-provides 50 percent of Y/Y2 Cool airflow. - 2.
-MED-provides 65 percent of Y/Y2 Cool airflow (71 percent on 006 model). - 3.
-HI-provides 100 percent of Y/Y2 Cool airflow.
+- 1. LO provides 50 percent of Y/Y2 Cool airflow. - 2.
+MED provides 80 percent of Y/Y2 Cool airflow. - 3.
+HI provides 100 percent of Y/Y2 Cool airflow.